fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 </div>
 ```

 Next, we need to add some logic to hide the login div (which exposes the container div positioned beneath it on the z-index).
-Add a click handler to the logout button in hideLogin:
+Add a click handler to the logout button in `hideLogin`:

+{% label %}js/index.js{% endlabel %}
 ```js
 function hideLogin() {
   // hide the login button
   $('#login').hide()

   // attach the event handler to the logout button
   $('#logout').click(showLogin)
 }